Individuals, employers, and other organizations may have various reasons to locate person by Social Security Number.

 Once the methods mentioned above have been utilized, searchers may consider beginning to use more enhanced techniques.

 One option to find a missing person by social security number is to file what is known as a Freedom of Information Act (FOIA) request.
-FOIA is a federal act which allows for the disclosure of records from U.S. government agencies.
+FOIA is a federal act that allows for the disclosure of records from U.S. government agencies.

 Filing a FOIA request is relatively straightforward, but there are techniques requesters should be aware of to increase the odds of success and reduce potential monetary charges.
 Here’s how: